-The performance solution referred to in this part of the form may be prepared by someone who is not registered under the DBP Act.
+The performance solution referred to here may be prepared by someone who is not registered under the DBP Act.

 This part of the form is not intended to capture the details of a performance solution which is already the subject of this design declaration.